Project Background

 The current building also does not fulfill Americans with Disabilities Act (ADA) Standards for Accessible Design, lacking an elevator and appropriate ramp access.
 At this time, students living in the Adams boundaries needing these accommodations must transfer to a different elementary school.

-A 2015 SPS bond funded the design of the new Adams, which will be efficient, accessible, and incorporate space for Boys & Girls Club of Spokane County programming for the south Spokane community.
+The new building will be efficient, accessible, and incorporate space for Boys & Girls Club of Spokane County programming for the south Spokane community.

 Related Projects